 (A) The subdivider may proceed to prepare the final plat(s) upon approval of the minor subdivision preliminary plan in accordance with Sec.
-24-2.502.C.1, Preliminary Plan of Minor Subdivision;
+24-2.502.C.1, Preliminary Plan of Minor Subdivision; and

-- (B) The final plat(s) shall be prepared in accordance with the approved preliminary plan; and - (C) A final plat may be filed no later than four years from the original date of approval of the preliminary plan of minor subdivision.
+(B) The final plat(s) shall be prepared in accordance with the approved preliminary plan.